temporalio/edu-101-dotnet-code/README.md

 # Code Repository for Temporal 101 (.NET)

-This repository provides code used for exercises and demonstrations included in the TypeScript version of the [Temporal 101](https://github.com/temporalio/edu-101-dotnet-content) training course.
+This repository provides code used for exercises and demonstrations included in the .NET version of the [Temporal 101](https://github.com/temporalio/edu-101-dotnet-content) training course.

 It's important to remember that the example code used in this course was designed to support learning a specific aspect of Temporal, not to serve as a ready-to-use template for implementing a production system.